 Here are answers to frequently asked questions about the student leader application and training process:

-Even if I've held a student leader position before, am I required to an Information Session?
+Even if I've held a student leader position before, am I required to attend an Information Session?

 - That depends.
 If you are applying for a position you have never held before, then yes, you need to attend an Information Session.
 If you are planning to apply for the same position(s) you have now, then you do not need to attend an Information Session.